 What happens during a Ross procedure for a child?

 Talk with your child’s healthcare provider about what to expect during the surgery.

-and painlessly during the operation.
-He or she won’t remember it afterward.
+and painlessly during the surgery.
+He or she won’t remember it later.

-- The surgeon will make an incision down the middle of your child’s chest.
+The surgeon will make a cut (incision) down the middle of your child’s chest.
 To reach

 the heart, the surgeon will separate the breastbone.

 Your child will be attached to a heart-lung machine during the surgery.
 This machine

 will act as your child’s heart and lungs during the procedure.